 The balls are photon energy linked to one another but not bound together like their particle contents.
 Observe how after a few Newton’s cradle swings the motions become less perfect as the balls lose a little of their close contacts with one another.

 Colliding energies make every effort to stay apart because they value the energy efficiency of their independent structures.
-The interactions may cause them to take on board added thermal energies but they don’t and they would not want to take on board kinetic energies of motion.
+The interactions may cause them to take on board added thermal energies, but they do not take on board kinetic energies of motion.